In 2001, Western Australia became the first state in Australia to cease logging in old-growth forests.

 Most importantly, the reserve design of the FMP improves the protection of forest ecosystems and protects areas of high flora, species richness and diversity, as well as fauna refuges.

-The Department of Parks and Wildlife has developed extensive flora and fauna databases.
+The Department of Biodiversity, Conservation and Attractions has developed extensive flora and fauna databases.
 Recovery planning for 58 species of threatened flora is ongoing.

 All of Western Australia's old-growth forests are protected.
 Consequently the nationally agreed target for old-growth protection in each ecosystem has either been met or exceeded.